 - Grass-fed whey protein — complete protein from pasture-raised cows

-- Organic cashews — healthy fats + creaminess
+- Organic almonds — healthy fats + texture

 - Organic cacao — antioxidants + chocolate flavor